 In 1995 he moved back to Charleston and built the functional neuroimaging division and brain stimulation laboratories.
 This imaging group has grown into the MUSC Center for Advanced Imaging Research, which is now part of the SC Brain Imaging Center of Excellence.
-He continues to use imaging (particularly functional MRI) and non-invasive stimulation (TMS, or VNS), either separately or more recently in combination, to understand the brain regions involved in emotion regulation in health and disease.
+He continues to use imaging (particularly functional MRI) and non-invasive stimulation (TMS, or VNS), either separately or more recently in combination, to understand the brain regions involved in regulating emotion in health and disease.
 In June 1998 at MUSC, he also pioneered another new treatment for resistant depression, vagus nerve stimulation (VNS).
-This was recently FDA approved.
+This was FDA approved in 2006.
 He and his group have used MRI imaging to understand VNS brain effects.